Skip to main content

 Rename a report

-On the report detail page, hover over the report name and click the pencil icon that appears.
+• Prompt-built reports — on the report page, hover over the report name and click the pencil icon that appears.
 Type the new name and press Enter to save, or press Escape to cancel.

 Delete a report